How to Get Rid of Weeds in 3 Easy Steps

 Identify the weeds before you start attacking them.
 Some weeds require different methods to entirely keep them under control.
 The weeds that commonly invade Sir Walter lawns are:

 - Bindii – A wide spread annual weed of turf during winter and early spring.

 - Clover – White clover is a common problem in lawns and usually comes up during winter and early spring.
 It can be easily treated in most lawns with any broad leaf lawn weeder and feeder.

 - Paspalum – Paspalum spreads by rhizomes or from seed germinated in summer.
 Paspalum can be treated with PasKill.

 - Nut grass – This is a brute of a lawn weed that spreads by a tough, wiry root system.
 As nut grass is extremely difficult to kill, get rid of it by digging out the whole plant, making sure you remove all the roots and bulbs to prevent it from reproducing.

 The best time to weed is when the soil is moist.
 The two best ways to get rid of weeds are:

-▪ Spot spraying: kill the weeds using a pressure sprayer.
-Make sure to use the suitable herbicide for weeding.
+- Spot spraying: kill the weeds using a pressure sprayer.
+Make sure to use a suitable herbicide for weeding.
 Follow the directions on the product and use your tools wisely.